SCENES FROM

 PROJECT OVERVIEW

-Scenes from Parallel Lives is an ongoing body of interconnected films, music, sequential art, moving-image works and artefacts by Australian artist, filmmaker and composer Robert Iolini.
+Scenes from Parallel Lives is an ongoing body of interconnected films, music, sequential art, moving-image works and artefacts developed by Australian artist, filmmaker and composer Robert Iolini over more than a decade.

 EXHIBITION POSSIBILITIES

-Scenes from Parallel Lives may be presented across cinema, gallery and hybrid exhibition Scenes from Parallel Lives can be presented as a constellation of interconnected works or as an expanded exhibition environment.
+Scenes from Parallel Lives is conceived as a constellation of interconnected works that can be presented as an expanded exhibition environment.
 Each component offers a fragment of a larger fictional history; meaning emerges through the relationships between films, sound works, sequential art and artefacts.

 Possible presentation formats include: